Alt Text Here Alt Text Here

 The different types of mountain biking

-If you’re new to Mountain Biking, you might be bewildered by all the jargon and terminology.
+If you’re new to Mountain Biking, you might be bewildered by all the jargon and terminology (we’ll put a glossary of all the terms at the end).
 We’ll keep it simple.
-Mountain Biking is made up of four main disciplines: Cross-Country, Trail (not to be confused with “trial”), Enduro and Downhill.
+Mountain Biking is made up of four main disciplines: Cross-Country, Trail, Enduro and Downhill.
 They are all off-road cycling but cover different terrain and varying amounts of adrenaline!

 Cross Country